Guide to Space Center Houston's Stars & STEM

 What is your refund policy?

-If your event is less than two weeks away and you are not able to attend, you can reschedule individuals or your entire group and apply your ticket(s) to another Stars & STEM date.
+If your event is less than four weeks away and you are not able to attend, you can reschedule individuals or your entire group and apply your ticket(s) to another Stars & STEM date.

 If Space Center Houston cancels your event due to bad weather or other unforeseen circumstances, we will either refund you, or you can apply your tickets to another Stars & STEM date.